top of page

 “If human labor is truly becoming obsolete, then we must find new foundations for human dignity.
 Not in what we produce, but in how we connect.
 How we care for each other.
 How we love.”

-This insight reveals what automationism is truly about: designing an economic system that reflects these human values rather than eroding them.
+This insight reveals what automationism is truly about: designing an economic system that reflects these humanist values rather than eroding them.
 It creates a fundamentally different relationship between humans, artificial intelligence, and economic reward.
-Rather than competing with machines for jobs or serving merely as consumers for AI-produced goods, people become collective owners of intelligent production systems with individual stakes that reflect their communal investment in creating that abundance.
+Instead of competing with machines for jobs and continuing to trade time for money, we the people can be liberated from such economic concerns by becoming collective owners of intelligent production systems.

 These articles will raise more questions than they answer—and that's intentional.
 The goal is to start a conversation about alternatives that might preserve human dignity in an automated world.
 They will be living documents.
 New concepts and refinements will emerge as others join the discussion, challenge assumptions, and help imagine what collective ownership of AI-driven production could truly look like.
-In Part 2, we'll explore the democratic processes of automationist cells in more depth, including advanced civic media and how automationist networks leverage AI to coordinate effectively.
+In Part 2, we'll explore how automationist cells leverage AI to coordinate within decentralized networks rather than traditional human hierarchies.

 The future isn't something that happens to us—it's something we build together.
 But the window for choosing our path is narrowing.
 We must ask ourselves what type of future we want to work towards.
 Start the conversation now, while we still have time to shape what comes next.